akshatsri47/Bank_base/README.md

 This project is a Node.js API server that provides access to bank and branch data.
 The API supports REST endpoints to fetch a list of banks and their branch details.
 It is designed to interact with a PostgreSQL database.

+The data can be found in this https://github.com/Amanskywalker/indian_banks

 ## Features

 - **REST API**: Provides endpoints to retrieve the list of banks and branch details for a specific bank.